vranki/hemppa/README.md

 * !googlecal add [calendar id] - Add new calendar to room
 * !googlecal del [calendar id] - Delete calendar from room
 * !googlecal calendars - List calendars in this room

+### Cron

+Can schedule things to be done.

+Commands:

+* !cron daily [hour] [command] - Run command on start of hour
+* !cron list - List commands in this room
+* !cron clear - Clear command s in this room

+Examples:

+* !cron daily 19 "It is now 19 o clock"
+* !cron daily 8 "!googlecal today"

 ## Bot setup